 Euthanasia in New Zealand

-In 2012, Labour List MP Maryan Street prepared a Private Members Bill, the "End of Life Choice Bill".
-It was withdrawn from the ballot box prior to the 2014 election campaign as the Labour Leadership did not want it debated during an election year.
+Over the last few years, there have been several events that have generated an active public discussion on euthanasia and assisted suicide in New Zealand.
+In 2012, then Labour List MP Maryan Street prepared a Private Members Bill, the "End of Life Choice Bill".
+It was subsequently withdrawn from the ballot box prior to the 2014 election campaign as the Labour Leadership did not want it debated during an election year.

 Then, in 2015, Wellington lawyer Lecretia Seales, who was suffering from terminal brain cancer, sought a ruling from the High Court that "assisted dying" was not unlawful under the Crimes Act, and that a ban on "assisted dying" contravened her human rights under the New Zealand Bill of Rights Act 1990.
 The Court ruled that any assistance, whether in the form of assisted suicide or euthanasia by her doctor, would be unlawful and that the relevant provisions of the Crimes Act 1961 were consistent with the rights and freedoms contained in the Bill of Rights Act.
 It further suggested that changes to the law sought by Ms Seales could only be made by Parliament.
 Justice Collins referred specifically to the complexity and broad nature of the issues that are implicated in changing the law, stating that: "The complex legal, philosophical, moral and clinical issues raised by Ms Seales' proceedings can only be addressed by Parliament passing legislation to amend the effect of the Crimes Act.".